All about Canada's IEC working holiday!

 Qualifying citizenship

-To find out your eligibility, check the Government of Canada website.
+You can check your eligibility on the Government of Canada website.

 Mandatory health insurance

-Once your IEC permit to Canada is granted, you must buy a health insurance policy covering medical care, hospitalisation and repatriation.
-More info...
+Once your application is approved and before you enter Canada, you must buy a health insurance policy covering medical care, hospitalisation and repatriation.

-Proof of insurance for the duration of your stay is mandatory to have your IEC permit issued.
-You'll be issued a work permit that expires at the same time as your insurance coverage and you won’t be able to apply for an extension.
+Proof of insurance for the duration of your stay is mandatory to have your work permit issued.
+You’ll be issued a permit that expires at the same time as your insurance coverage and you won’t be able to apply for an extension.

 Beat the quota

 Apply before the annual quota is reached.
-The number of IEC permits available depends on your citizenship.
-The current quotas for the Working Holiday permit are:
+The number of Working Holiday permits available depends on your citizenship.
+The current quotas are:

 – Australia: Unlimited!